 Making sure you can afford your mortgage is vital.
 You will need to compare all of your income and outgoings to see exactly what you could afford as your mortgage repayments.

 Lenders will look closely at how much you can afford to pay back each month.
-If you have any loans, credit card repayments or children who are financially dependant on you, these will all be taken into consideration within your application.
+If you have any loans, credit card repayments or children who are financially dependent on you, these will all be taken into consideration within your application.

 Other costs of buying a home

 As well as your mortgage and monthly costs such as home insurance and utility bills, there are other costs to factor in when you work out your home-buying budget.

 Product fee: Many mortgages come with a product fee.
 You can pay this upfront or it can be added to the loan.

 Valuation fee: This covers a basic inspection of the property on behalf of the lender so they can see whether it’s suitable for them to lend money on.